ligato/docs/docs/plugins/connection-plugins.md

 ---

-## VPP Agent GRPC
+## GRPC Plugin

+GRPC support is provided by the GRPC plugin.
+It is a [Ligato infrastructure][ligato-cn-infra-framework] plugin that enables applications and plugins to utilize gRPC APIs to interact with other system components including the VPP agent.

 **References**

+* [Ligato cn-infra repo][cn-infra-github]
-* [GRPC Repo Folder][grpc-cn-infra-repo-folder]
+* [GRPC plugin repo folder][grpc-cn-infra-repo-folder]
 * [GRPC conf file][grpc-conf-file]
-* [GRPC client tutorial][grpc-client-tutorial] shows how to create a client for the off-the-shelf VPP agent GRPC Server
-* [GRPC server tutorial][grpc-server-tutorial] shows how to create your own GRPC Server using the [GRPC Plugin][grpc-plugin].
-* [GRPC Handler Tutorial][grpc-handler-tutorial]

-GRPC support is provided by the [CN-Infra GRPC plugin][grpc-plugin] that implements handling of GRPC requests.

-The VPP agent GRPC plugin supports the following:
+The GRPC plugin supports the following:

 * Send configuration data to VPP
 * Retrieve (dump) configuration from VPP